 Use the discovery services or the online catalogue to find the book(s) that you are looking for.
 Simply enter a relevant term in the search field.

 In the search results, click on the title to see where the book is located, how many copies we hold in the library and if there is a copy available for loan at the moment (if all the copies are on loan you can make a reservation for one of those).

-Look for the book in the discovery services.
-After you clicked on the book title in the search results you find the heading Call no. (shelf mark) in the record.
+Look for the book in the discovery search.
+After you clicked on the book title in the search results, look for the location and the call no. (shelf mark) in the record.
 The shelf mark shows where the book is placed physically in the library, i.e. on which shelve.
 The shelf marks are set up in a thematic sorted manner, and are a combination of a letter and a number.
 The books are placed in sequentially order, also on the course literature shelves.
-We recommend you to take a note of the books’ shelf mark when conducting your search in the catalogue so you have the shelf marks at hand when looking for your books on the shelves.
+We recommend you to take a note of the books’ shelf mark when searching, so you have them at hand when looking for your books on the shelves.
 For a start: The first letter of the shelf mark coincides with the red letters on top of the library shelves.
 Good luck!

 The KLU Library holds at least three copies of each course book.
 You can find mandatory and recommended books in the “Course Literature” shelves, after having verified on the online catalogue that the book you are looking for is available for loan.
 Please note that students are supposed to purchase course books themselves, so we don’t have a copy available for each student.